jdsandifer/Style-Guide/php.md

 }
 ```

-- PHPDocs *must* document all exceptions being thrown only in the first level using `@throws` tag
+- PHPDocs *must* document all exceptions being thrown only in the first level (read: only exceptions which are being thrown directly by the method itself) using `@throws` tag

 ```php
 // Good